webqit/webflo/site/docs/concepts/routing.md

 ```

 ::: tip Progressive Enhancement
-- Because handlers are modular by filename, promoting a route from server-side to client-side is as simple as renaming the file.
+- Because handlers are modular by filename, promoting a route from server-side to client-side, or the reverse, is as simple as renaming the file.
-- Webflo’s model turns *progressive enhancement* into a first-class development workflow.
 :::

 ### Fall-Through Behavior